- Rank: 13

 A NASDAQ daily chart tracking an intermediate time frame.

-A set of ratio charts to assess the market tolerance for risk.
+A set of ratio charts to assess market tolerance for risk.
 Stocks do best when these charts are climbing, and 50-day EMA crossovers in either direction indicate a change in bias.

 Dividing the NASDAQ by the Total Put/Call Ratio helps visualize sentiment among options traders.
 Call buying creates climbing lines above, a condition generally positive for stocks.
 EMA crossovers indicate shifts in bias.
 First created by long-time board poster Richard McRanie [The Old Fool (TOF)].
 I%27ve been a big fan of this indicator ever since.
 Thanks, TOF.

 The market performs best when Industrials, Transports and Utilities all trade above their 50-day EMAs.
 Signal strength is at its peak when these charts hit new highs, especially in combination.

 Daily VIX, annotated with market events.

-Contrarian charts that weaken during rallies and improve during market weakness.
-Helps visualize the flight-to-safety trade, and is useful in gauging the conviction of rallies and pullbacks.
+These are contrarian charts that weaken during market strength and improve during selloffs.
+They help visualize the flight-to-safety trade, and are useful in gauging the conviction of rallies and pullbacks.
+If the market sells off and these charts don%27t rally and improve, the selloff is unlikely to be long-lived.
 Crossovers of the 50-day EMAs mark changes in bias.

 For short-term trend-watching.
 Crossovers of the 17- and 34-hour EMAs indicate changes in bias.
 Less useful in choppy, trendless markets.